Shawner1/NYC-Guide/README.md

-PROJECT: #2/ JTC: New York City Guide
+WELCOME TO PROJECT #2/ JTC: New York City Guide
 ------------------------------------------------------------------
 GROUP MEMBERS:
 ------------------------------------------------------------------